Fatmaakarsu/Fatmaakarsu/README.md

 ### Hi there, I'm Fatma Akarsu ! 👋
 ### I am a computer engineering student.  💻.
-I am developing myself in Python, Java, Web technologies.
+I am developing myself in Cyber Security.
 You can review my work in these areas and provide feedback.

 ## Connect with me: